mqcomplab/bblean/README.md

 ```bash
 BITBIRCH_BUILD_CPP=1 pip install -e .
 ```
+If the extensions install successfully, they will be automatically used each time BitBirch-Lean or its classes are used.
+No need to do anything else.

 If you run into any issues when installing the extensions, please open a GitHub issue and tag it with `C++`.